 Two consumers or users are theoretically considered as a sufficient number of persons to form a group of consumers or health users.
-The legal doctrine analyses this requirement as a way to express the fact that only 12 consumers are needed and not several dozen.
+The legal doctrine considers that only 12 consumers are needed to form a group of consumers or health users.
 The criteria of adherence to the group are defined by the association when the liability of the professional is in question.
 Once the professional is held responsible, the judge becomes the one determining these criteria.

-According to article L623-1 of the Consumer Code and L1143-2 of the Public Health Code, to articles L141-1 and L142-3-1 of the Environmental Code, and to articles 86, 87, 88 and 91 of the Law No. 2016-1547, Justice of the XXI Century dated 18 November 2016 only an agreed consumer or health-user association, an association declared for five years and acting in the discrimination field, a union or an association declared for five years and acting in the data protection are authorised to take legal action in order to obtain a compensation.
+According to article L623-1 of the Consumer Code and L1143-2 of the Public Health Code, to articles L141-1 and L142-3-1 of the Environmental Code, and to articles 86, 87, 88 and 91 of Law No. 2016-1547, Justice of the XXI Century dated 18 November 2016, only an agreed consumer or health-user association, an association declared for five years and acting in the discrimination field, a union or an association declared for five years and acting in the data protection are authorised to take legal action in order to obtain a compensation.

-Furthermore, in the discrimination, data protection and environmental fields according to article 64 and 85 of the Law No. 2016-1547, Justice of the XXI Century dated 18 November 2016, a prerequisite for the introduction of the class action is the sending of a formal notice to the respondent.
-The class action may thus only be introduced four months after the reception by the respondent of this formal notice requesting him or her to remedy the failure or to compensate the damage.
+Furthermore, in the discrimination, data protection and environmental fields according to articles 64 and 85 of Law No. 2016-1547, Justice of the XXI Century dated 18 November 2016, a prerequisite for the introduction of the class action is the sending of a formal notice to the respondent.
+The class action may thus be introduced only four months after the reception by the respondent of this formal notice requesting him or her to remedy the failure or to compensate the damage.